river06/leetcode2/README.md

 #### `hash map`
 - **intersection of two arrays II**: hash map
-- **isomorphic strings `LinkedIn`**: Use array of size 256 for character mapping! hash map or hash table
+- **isomorphic strings**: Use array of size 256 for character mapping! hash map or hash table
 - **max points on a line**: gcd works great when calculating the slope
+- **continuous subarray sum**: map from module of sum to index

 ## Linked List
 #### `double linked list`